KratosMultiphysics/Kratos/README.md

 _KRATOS Multiphysics_ ("Kratos") is a framework for building parallel, multi-disciplinary simulation software, aiming at modularity, extensibility, and high performance.
 Kratos is written in C++, and counts with an extensive Python interface.
 More in [Overview](https://github.com/KratosMultiphysics/Kratos/wiki/Overview)

-Kratos provide a core which defines the common framework and several application which work like plug-ins and extend it in different fields. (link to list of core applications)

-Kratos is free under BSD [license](https://github.com/KratosMultiphysics/Kratos/wiki/Licence) and can be used even in comercial softwares.
-Many of its main applications are also free and BSD licensed but each derived application can have its own propietary license. (link to application licensising model webpage)
+**Kratos** is **free** under BSD [license](https://github.com/KratosMultiphysics/Kratos/wiki/Licence) and can be used even in comercial softwares as it is.
+Many of its main applications are also free and BSD licensed but each derived application can have its own propietary license.
+More in [application licensing model](link to application licensising model webpage)

 [release-image]: https://img.shields.io/badge/release-5.2-green.svg?style=flat